syncfusion-content/flutter-docs/Flutter/chart/series-customization.md

 ## Animation

 [`SfCartesianChart`]() provides animation support for data series.
 Series will be animated whenever the items source changes.
-Animation is enabled by defualt, you can also control the duration of the animation using [`animationDuration`]() property.
+Animation is enabled by default, you can also control the duration of the animation using [`animationDuration`]() property.

 {% highlight dart %}